sensu/sensu-docs/content/sensu-go/6.5/api/enterprise/authproviders.md

 ### Example {#authprovidersname-delete-example}

-The following example shows a request to the `/authproviders/:name` API endpoint to delete the configuration for the authentication provider `openldap`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/authproviders/:name` API endpoint to delete the configuration for the authentication provider `openldap`, resulting in a successful `HTTP/1.1 204 No Content` response:

 {{< code shell >}}
 curl -X DELETE \
 -H "Authorization: Key $SENSU_API_KEY" \
 http://127.0.0.1:8080/api/core/v2/namespaces/default/authproviders/openldap

-HTTP/1.1 204 No Content
 {{< /code >}}

 ### API Specification {#authprovidersname-delete-specification}